-More Information on the Wools in the January 2021 Mailer
+More Information on the Wools in the April 2021 Mailer

-When you feel the swatches in this January mailer you will again notice a tighter weave.
+When you feel the swatches in this April mailer you will again notice a tighter weave.

 You can cut many of these truly 100% wool items down to a 4 and up to an 8.5 or hand torn with confidence and without fraying.
 If you are a fine hooker, these new items will give you a much broader selection of textures to use in your projects.
 If you use our wool for appliqué, trees, proddy, shirring, upholstery, etc., you will notice tighter edges on even more intricate patterns.